 Finally, speed is another major factor that can be closely correlated with successful website design.
 In order to keep the traffic moving around your site, be sure to keep it running smoothly.
-Most website visitors have the attention span of a few seconds.
+Most website visitors have an attention span of a few seconds.
 It’s like getting stuck at an intersection with a red light that will not change.
-No matter how fast your visitor's connection is, if your website isn’t well put together, then loading times will be significantly slower.
+No matter how fast your visitor’s connection is, if your website isn’t well put together, then loading times will be significantly slower.

 Remember, it’s okay to try a different road from time to time, but be sure you know what direction you’re going.
-Don’t just start plugging-in huge buttons and beautiful images and expect to be featured as the best website online.
-Everything you use, whether its colors, icons, or fonts must have a purpose.
+Don’t just start plugging in huge buttons and beautiful images and expect to be featured as the best website online.
+Everything you use, whether it’s colors, icons, or fonts must have a purpose.

 If you’re finding that those elements aren’t serving their purpose, maybe it’s time to look into some ways to reduce your bounce rate.